Tea: Cultivation and harvesting

 Two principal varieties are used: Camellia sinensis var. sinensis, which is used for most Chinese, Formosan and Japanese teas, and C. sinensis var. assamica, used in Pu-erh and most Indian teas (but not Darjeeling).
 Within these botanical varieties, many strains and modern clonal varieties are known.
 Leaf size is the chief criterion for the classification of tea plants, with three primary classifications being: Assam type, characterised by the largest leaves; China type, characterised by the smallest leaves; and Cambodian type, characterised by leaves of intermediate size.
 The Cambodian-type tea (C. assamica subsp. lasiocaly) was originally considered a type of Assam tea.
 However, later genetic work showed that it is a hybrid between Chinese small-leaf tea and Assam-type tea.
-Darjeeling tea also appears to be a hybrid between Chinese small-leaf tea and Assam-type large-leaf tea.
+Darjeeling tea appears to be a hybrid between Chinese small-leaf tea and Assam-type large-leaf tea.

 A tea plant will grow into a tree of up to 16 m if left undisturbed, but cultivated plants are generally pruned to waist height for ease of plucking.
-Also, the short plants bear more new shoots which provide new and tender leaves and increase the quality of the tea.
+The short plants bear more new shoots which provide new and tender leaves and increase the quality of the tea.
 Only the top 25 to 50 mm of the mature plant are picked.
 These buds and leaves are called 'flushes'.
 A plant will grow a new flush every 7 to 15 days during the growing season.
 Leaves that are slow in development tend to produce better-flavoured teas.
 Several teas are available from specified flushes; for example, Darjeeling tea is available as first flush (at a premium price), second flush, monsoon and autumn.
 Assam second flush or "tippy" tea is considered superior to first flush, because of the gold tips that appear on the leaves.

 Pests that can afflict tea plants include mosquito bugs, genus Helopeltis, which are true bugs and not to be confused with dipterous insects of family Culicidae ('mosquitos').
 Mosquito bugs can damage leaves both by sucking plant materials, and by the laying of eggs (oviposition) within the plant.
 Spraying with synthetic insecticides may be deemed appropriate.
 Other pests are Lepidopteran leaf feeders and various tea diseases.

 Production

-Tea is mainly grown in Asia and Africa, though it is also grown in South America and around the Black and Caspian Seas.
-The four biggest tea-producing countries are China, India, Kenya and Sri Lanka, together representing 75% of world tea production.
+Tea is mainly grown in Asia and Africa, with smaller areas in South America and around the Black and Caspian Seas.
+The four biggest tea-producing countries are China, India, Kenya and Sri Lanka, together representing 81% of world tea production.
 Smaller hubs of production include such places as São Miguel Island, Azores, in Portugal, and Guria, in Georgia.
-In 2020, global production of tea was 7.0 million tonnes, led by China with 42% and India with 20% of the world total.
-Kenya, Argentina, and Sri Lanka were secondary producers.
+In 2022, global production of tea was 29.8 million tonnes, led by China with 49% and India with 20% of the world total.
+Kenya, Sri Lanka, and Turkey were secondary producers.